Azure/cyclecloud-gluster/README.md

 ## Configuration

-Nodes in the GlusterFS cluster are configured to have on brick per node.
+Nodes in the GlusterFS cluster are configured to have one brick per node.
 This brick is a RAID array with 8 drives and level 0.
 The user can configure the size of these drives and whether to use premium disk or not, but the quantity is fixed at 8.

 The cluster creates the gluster volume from the bricks according to